ibm-js/deliteful/docs/ViewIndicator.md

 `deliteful/ViewIndicator` does not provide any internationalizable bundle.

 Right to left orientation is supported by setting the `dir` attribute to `rtl` on the `deliteful/ViewIndicator` element.
+This affects clicks outside of the dots: in right-to-left mode, clicking in the empty area on the right of the dots shows the previous child in the ViewStack, and clicking on the left of the dots shows the next child.

 ### Security